OVRXGlobal/AntiOverload/README.md

 # AntiOverload / AO1
 A script to monitor CPU usage and kill the top processes if it is too high.
+ChatGPT coded ~80% of this.
+DM `Layer#0002` on Discord if there are issues.

 # Installation
 ```bash